EirikVinje/stevensDW/README.md

 ## Remove docker containers for databases

-If you wish to remove the databases and their containers, you can run the following command from the stevensDW directory. **NOTE:** You will need to run the entire setup process again if you wish to use the databases again.
+If you wish to remove the databases and their containers, you can run the following command from the stevensDW directory. **NOTE:** You will need to run the last two lines of the startup process again if you want to use the program again.

 ```rst
 $ ./remove_db.sh